-This past month, the American Academy of Pediatrics (AAP) published updated recommendations on water safety and drowning prevention.
+The American Academy of Pediatrics (AAP) recently published updated recommendations on water safety and drowning prevention.
 Their research and findings are aimed to bring to light one of the leading causes of death among children and to ensure both parents and physicians are aware and informed.

 “Drowning is the single leading cause of injury-related death among children ages 1 to 4,” said Sarah Denny, MD, FAAP, lead author of the policy statement, “Prevention of Drowning” published online March 15, 2019.
 “Many of these deaths occur when children are not expected to be swimming or when they have unanticipated access to water.”